obrunopolo/wp-zeus-framework/__docs__/js.md

 npm run build
 ```

 This type of build will create chunks, which will be any combination of imported files or `node_modules` you install.
-Zeus uses the `chunks-webpack-plugin`, which creates a list of scripts the file `includes/js/{$entry_name}-scripts.html`.
+Zeus uses the `chunks-webpack-plugin`, which creates a list of scripts in the file `includes/js/{$entry_name}-scripts.html`.

 ![chunks diagram example](./img/chunks.png)